JaredCorduan/CIPs/CIP-1694/README.md

 This does, however, introduce new problems.
 If a URL does not resolve, what should be the expectation for voting on that action?
-Should we expect everyone to vote 'Abstain'?.
+Should we expect everyone to vote 'No'?
 Is this an attack vector against the governance system?
 In such a scenario, the hash pre-image could be communicated in other ways, but we should be prepared for the situation.